MunroRaymaker/simple-shoppingcart-discount-calculator/README.md

 * Buy N items for a fixed price
 * Buy two different SKUs for a fixed price

-The promotion types should be modular to allow for more dicount types to be added at a later date, eg. a promotion could be a % of the normal price.
+The promotion types should be modular to allow for more discount types to be added at a later date, eg. a promotion could be a % of the normal price.

 # Test setup
 There are four products with these SKU ids and unit prices: